 Neighbouring countries: Greece, Turkey, Romania, Macedonia and Serbia

 Geography: Bulgaria has a widely varied topography, including the Balkan Mountains in the east, the Danubian and Thracian Plains, and a long stretch of coastline along the Black Sea.

 Major religions: Eastern Orthodox Christianity and Sunni Islam

 Money: The Bulgarian Lev (BGN) is divided into 100 stotinki.

 Tipping: Tips of 10 percent of the bill are customary in restaurants.
 Hotel porters and taxi drivers expect visitors to round up the bill for good service.
 With non-metered taxis, expats needn't add a tip to the fare agreed upon beforehand.

 Time: GMT+2.
 Daylight saving is observed from the last Sunday in March until the last Sunday in October.

 Electricity: 220V, 50Hz.
 Plug types C and F are used in Bulgaria.
 Plug type C has two round pins, and plug type F has two round pins with earth clips on the top and bottom.

 International dialling code: +359

-Transport and driving: Drive on the right-hand side.
-Drivers from EU countries can use their national licences while drivers from non-EU countries cannot use their licences for longer than a year.
-The driving age is 18 and seat belts are compulsory.
-Bulgaria has a low-cost rail system, as well as a relatively fast bus system.
-Be aware that many tellers, drivers and operators will only speak Bulgarian.
-Bicycles are a popular mode of transport among locals.
+Transport and driving: Driving is on the right-hand side road.
+Drivers from EU countries can use their national licences, while drivers from non-EU countries can't use their licences for longer than a year.
+Bulgaria has a low-cost rail system and a relatively fast bus system.